torrelocascio/three-ships-test/README.md

 2. Run `docker-compose up` from the root of the project
 3. Visit `http://localhost` in your browser to access the WordPress site
 4. Follow the WordPress installation instructions to set up your site
-5. Activate the theme and begin development
+5. Activate the `eval` theme and begin development